Cherreads

 "What a strange phrase… what could it even mean?
 I feel like I've heard it somewhere before… but when?"

-Milo sat up straight and ran a hand through his hair, smoothing the slightly messy strands.
-His brown eyes, still carrying a hint of weariness, scanned the room for a moment.
+Milo sat up straight and ran a hand through his slightly messy hair.
+His brown eyes, still carrying a hint of weariness, scanned the room.

-He let out a long yawn, then stood up.
+He let out a long yawn and stood up.

-"I'm still tired… but I think I'll go out for a bit, get some fresh air," he muttered to himself.
+"I'm still tired… but I think I'll go out for a bit, get some fresh air," he muttered.

-Milo glanced at the clock hanging on the wall.
+Milo glanced at the clock on the wall.

 "Ah!
 It's two in the afternoon… I thought I had only slept for a few minutes.
 What the heck is happening?" he muttered, incredulous.